Yuugen64/Blog/blog/client/README.md

 8.2.21
 - [018-0.1.0]:: File Hierarchy >> I corrected a hierarchy issue whereby there were two folders containing Node Modules.
 I removed the most external folder and re-verified that the app still runs after reinstalling react-router-dom.
+- [019-0.1.1]:: Express Server + DB Setup >> Created a simple Express server and verified that it can be started and runs correctly.
+Installed nodemon for realtime change reflection on the server.
+Created a small DB in MongoDB Atlas, set myself up as the admin of the DB, then added the necessary code for the Express server to actually connect to the DB.

 ### Main Branch:
 - Where the core project is located.